Mass Mailing Providers.

 Most ISPs and spam filters get suspicious with any mail that comes as part of a mass mailing or contains HTML or graphics.
 Unfortunately, these are the very characteristics of legitimate email marketing companies as well.

 In response to this, ISPs have “whitelists” that commercial businesses sending advertisements and newsletters to legitimately interested customers can add themselves to.
-This puts the risk entirely on the business doing the mailing, as the ISP charges a base fee for being on the list, and incremental fines for every complaint received from their users concerning the email.
+This puts the risk entirely on the business doing the mailing.
+This is because the ISP charges a base fee for being on the list, and incremental fines for every complaint received from their users concerning the email.

 In other words, whitelisted email delivery companies are willing to make themselves vulnerable to what can become very expensive fines, and ISPs are willing to allow their bulk emails through based on this.